VoidHack/write-ups/SharifCTF 8/forensics/hidden/README.md

 <p><img src='images/psscan.png' /></p>

 So, can you see the difference?
-Yes, these four processes:
+Yes, these three processes:

 <p><img src='images/difference.png' /></p>

-As you see, half of them was closed, and we need to submit one PIDs.
-It's time to guess...
+As you see, two of them was closed, and we need to submit the last PID.

 ```
 C:\Users\Vova\Desktop\SharifCTF8> python